 Also, for those of you that drive your vehicle until the yellow empty light is flashing, you are likely shortening the longevity of your fuel pump.
 The fuel inside the tank keeps the mechanical pump cool but when the fuel level drops below 1/4 the fuel pump is no longer surrounded by fuel and will operate at higher temperatures.
 Over time this can shorten the life of a fuel pump.

 If you decide to stay and ride out a hurricane you will want to park your vehicle in a location that is away from trees, poles, or any other object that can fall on it.
 Depending on your situation, a good place to park vehicles is inside a parking garage.
 This works well if you have multiple vehicles.
 Just keep one at home during the hurricane.

-If you have to drive during the hurricane, which is NOT advisable, make sure you avoid driving through standing water.
-Doing so significantly increases the chances of getting stuck and having water intrusion inside the vehicle, drivetrain, or powertrain components (engine, transmission, differentials, etc).
+If you have to drive during the hurricane, which is NOT advisable, never drive through standing water.
+Driving through standing water significantly increases the chances of getting stuck and having water intrusion inside the vehicle, drivetrain, or powertrain components (engine, transmission, differentials, etc).

 4. Don't put off repairs